Headorteil/scilent_subnet_finder/README.md

 # Silent subnet finder
+A simple tool to get a valid IP and netmask in an unknown environment

 ## Dependencies
-you must install tshark for this tool to work
+You must install tshark for this tool to work